'This was unforeseen.' I muttered to myself, shaking my front leg forcefully.

 Death had been shunted aside, time kicked back under the table, the grey hunter was old and grey no more.

-"FOR THE MASTER!" the hunter screeched blackened wings unfurling brilliantly yellow eyes pointed skyward as it howled.
+"FOR THE MASTER!" the hunter screeched blackened wings unfurling brilliantly orange eyes pointed skyward as it howled.

 "FOR THE KING!"